mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 ## Objective
 In this lab, we will learn how to develop a voice assistant powered by ChatGPT, a state-of-the-art language model developed by OpenAI.
 We will configure a Raspberry Pi with the necessary hardware and software components and utilize OpenAI's Application programming interface (API) to enable conversational interactions.
-Theory on Text to Speech, and Speech to Text...

-API is a way for two or more computer programs or components to communicate with each other...

 ## Hardware
 1. Raspberry Pi 5